28 Different Types of Bats

 These tiny creatures live all over the world, except in the Arctic and Antarctica, and they play an essential role in nature due to their insectivorous diet.

-Bats are unique in appearance since they are the only flying mammals on earth.
+Bats are unique in appearance since they are the only flying mammals on Earth.

 Because of this, bats are often the subject of many legends and myths, and people often think that they’re all just blood-sucking vampires out to get them.

-However, there are around 1,400 species of bats on earth today, and most aren’t even related to vampires!
+However, there are around 1,400 species of bats on Earth today, and most aren’t even related to vampires!

-Bats come in all different shapes and sizes and live in very different environments.
-But how much do you know about these fascinating animals?
+Bats come in all different shapes and sizes and live in different environments.

 This blog post will explore 28 different types of bats, their unusual behaviors, and what makes them unique.